 An active community

-Daily and weekly learning sessions for a variety of ages and abilities are offered including Shiurim on Gemarah, Chumash Rashi and Nach, talks on topical subjects as part of our monthly “Central Forum” after Kiddush on Shabbat and, of course, a short daily dose of Halachah (law) at the end of all services.
+Learning sessions for a variety of ages and abilities are offered including Shiurim on Gemarah, Chumash Rashi and Nach talks on topical subjects, and, of course, a short daily dose of Halachah (law) at the end of all services.

 Birmingham Central is a beacon of modern orthodoxy in the West Midlands and welcomes people of all levels of observance to a warm, friendly and hospitable community.